LeviScott29/Spark_final_assignment/README.md

 # Spark_final_assignment
-this was a project to create a Apache Spark dataframe, define the schema and perform various transformations and queries on the dataframe
+This was a project to create a Apache Spark dataframe, define the schema and perform various transformations and queries on the dataframe.